ADORSYS-GIS/openstack/docs/tutorials/ansible_tuto.md

 #### SSH Setup

--  Firslt you will need to create Ssh keys for authentification and for ansible So you will run this command
+-  First you will need to create Ssh keys for authentification and for ansible So you will run this command